ludwigmoeller/ludwigmoeller.github.io/_posts/2026-01-31-Standardizing-Microsoft-Edge-Favorites.md

 ## How Edge actually handles managed favorites

-Here’s the important bit.

-:contentReference[oaicite:0]{index=0} does **not** support conditional logic inside a single favorites policy.

-There’s no:
-> “If department = IT, then show this folder”

-Instead:
-- Favorites are defined using JSON
-- Policies are assigned to users or groups
+Edge doesn't support conditional Logic, so you'll have to create seperate policies per subset of favourites.

-- Edge **merges favorites** from all policies that apply
+THat way, Edge **merges favorites** from all policies that apply

-So the “dynamic” behavior comes from **policy assignment**, not from Edge itself.

 That’s not a limitation — that’s the design we’re going to lean into.